 The Sears Honors Center is located in a beautiful house on the Harding University campus (704 East Center Street).
 The house was built in 1950 and served as a private residence until purchased by Harding.
 For a time the house housed female students, and later it was used for storage purposes.
 During the spring of 2005 the facility was completely remodeled inside and out.
-It now houses offices for the Honors College, Honors Symposium, and International Programs.
+It now houses offices for the Honors College, Summer Academic Institute, and International Programs.

 Why is it called the "Sears" Honors Center?